darkreapyre/amazon-sagemaker-workshop/README.md

 - It may take a few seconds to a few minutes for a code cell to run.
 Please run each code cell in order, and only once, to avoid repeated operations.
 For example, running the same training job cell twice might create two training jobs, possibly exceeding your service limits.
 - Run through each cell in the video-game-sales notebook to complete this module

-<p><strong>NOTE: training the model for this example typically takes about 5 minutes.</strong></p>
+>__NOTE__: Training the model for this example typically takes about 5 minutes.

 ## Module 3:  Distributed Training with TensorFlow Notebook

 In this module we will be using images of handwritten digits from the [MNIST Database](http://yann.lecun.com/exdb/mnist/) to demonstrate how to perform distributed training using SageMaker.
 Using a convolutional neural network model based on the [TensorFlow MNIST Example](https://github.com/tensorflow/models/tree/master/official/mnist), we will demonstrate how to use a Jupyter notebook and the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk) to create your own script to pre-process data, train a model, create a SageMaker hosted endpoint, and make predictions against this endpoint.
 The model will predict what the handwritten digit is in the image presented for prediction.
 Besides demonstrating a "bring your own script" for TensorFlow use case, the example also showcases how easy it is to set up a cluster of multiple instances for model training in SageMaker.

-1. In your notebook instance, click the **New** button on the right and select **Folder**.
+1. In your notebook instance, navigate to the **amazon-sagemaker-workshop** folder and click on the `TensorFlow_Distributed_MNIST.ipynb` notebook file to open it.
-2. Click the checkbox next to your new folder, click the **Rename** button above in the menu bar, and give the folder a name such as 'tensorflow-distributed'.
-3. Click the folder to enter it.
-4. To upload the notebook, click the **Upload** button on the right, then in the file selection popup, select the file 'TensorFlow_Distributed_MNIST.ipynb' from the folder on your computer where you downloaded this GitHub repository.
-Then click the blue **Upload** button that appears in the notebook next to the file name.
-5. You are now ready to begin the notebook:  click the notebook's file name to open it, then follow the directions in the notebook.
+2. Follow the directions in the the notebook.

-<p><strong>NOTE:  training the model for this example typically takes about 8 minutes.</strong></p>
+>__NOTE:__ Training the model for this example typically takes about 8 minutes.

 ## Module 4:  Image Classification Notebook